zuri-training/Pro_Team_41_Chunk-File/README.md

 User can view their account details and change their authentication details

-### Features to consider for future versions
+### What to expect in future versions

 - Allow user to view statistics of splittings done previously
 - Allow user to sort split CSV and JSON files easily
 - Merge CSV and JSON
 - Allow user to chunk more file formats